nliautaud/trakttvstats/README.md

 ## Translation

-Trakt.tv is in English only for now.
-It may be difficult sometimes to find This extension will translate movies titles, informations (ex. overview) and posters in any wanted language, if these informations are available on TMDb.
+For now Trakt.tv only support titles and other data in English, which can make recognizing movies difficult.
+The extension translate on the fly movies titles, informations (ex. overview) and posters in any wanted language, if these informations are available on TMDb.

-To avoid too big loads, on search results, lists, etc. the translation occur by hovering a poster.
+On search results, lists, etc. the translation occur only when hovering the posters, to minimize loads.

 The following options are available :